Building trust before asking for commitment

 Non-network

-Rather than overhauling the entire design, I developed a hierarchical variation of our existing accordion pattern.
-Network sites and their children were grouped into parent containers with "action needed" status, accompanied by links and step-by-step validation instructions.
-This structure helped users understand that one validation would affect multiple sites within a network, making the manual process feel less overwhelming while maintaining design system consistency.
+Rather than overhauling the entire design, I created a nested version of our existing accordion pattern.
+I grouped network sites and their children into parent containers with "action needed" status, accompanied by links and step-by-step validation instructions.
+This structure helped users understand that a single validation would affect multiple sites within a network, making the manual process feel less overwhelming while remaining consistent with the existing design system.

 After